rcjcooke/weltec-snake/README.md

 In addition, the `platformio.ini` file was updated to include `board_build.f_cpu = 96000000`.
 This overclocks the Teensy CPU to 96Mhz.
 Although technically it is possible to overclock the Teensy to 120Mhz, the OLED display can't handle communication at higher rates than 1.8Mhz.
 See the Electronics implementation details for more discussion on this topic.

 ### Electronics
+The I<sup>2</sup>C address for the OLED display was pre-determined using some scanning code (https://playground.arduino.cc/Main/I2cScanner) as 0x3C.

 To try and improve the frame rate on the OLED display, the CPU frequency (and I<sup>2</sup>C bus speed) on the Teensy were increased in software.
 It was discovered however that we were limited to a 96Mhz CPU speed because the clock signal for the OLED display couldn't switch fast enough to cope above that.
 It was believed that this is because the pull-up resistors internal to the OLED display are too large to allow the clock signal to rise fast enough.
 Smaller resistors would result in more power wasted but since this isn't a concern in our case it was worth trying.
 However, although placing small external resistors in parallel to them does appear to improve the shape of the clock signal (much more square wave than shark tooth), thus in theory enabling faster clock speeds, the voltage level of the clock signal is half the expected voltage.
 In short, it doesn't help and the display doesn't seem to work above a 1.8Mhz bus speed.

 ### Hardware